-Information about other local transport schemes including the Access Fund, major transport schemes and the National Productivity Investment Fund
+Information about other local transport schemes including the Safer Roads Fund, the Access Fund, major transport schemes and the National Productivity Investment Fund

 In the 2016 Autumn Statement it was announced that a new National Productivity Investment Fund (NPIF) will provide an additional £23 billion over the next four years to ensure the UK’s economy is fit for the future.
 Some of the NPIF will be used to pay for transport improvements to help tackle congestion, maintain highway assets and support economic growth.